 Tell us something about your summer course we might not expect based on its course description.

-What will students be making or working on in your class this summer?
+What will students be making or working on in your class?

 Got a good book or article recommendation for people interested in the course?

 The Clock of the Long Now by Stewart Brand